marcus-timtow/EventEmitter/README.md

 ## Motivation

-After some research, I wasn't satisfied by the numerous implementation of EventEmitter.
-Of all browser+node.js implementations that I found, none was both concise but complete enough for my taste.
+After research, I wasn't satisfied by the implementations of EventEmitter I could find.
+Of all browser+node.js implementations I could find, none was both concise and complete enough.

 ## Installation